Google Trends, Python, ahrefs

 Access Related Topics for our Keyword

 Now we can access different types of data.
 Full documentation is here.
-For the purposes of this script, we’re going to access data for “Related Topics” and “Related Queries“.
+For this script, we’re going to access data for “Related Topics” and “Related Queries“.
 First, we’re going to access “Related Queries“.
 The sub-data we want is “formattedValue” which is the breakout %, “topic_title“, which is the name of the related keyword breaking out, and then “topic_type“, which gives the keyword (Entity) a category.

 To access all of them we need to dig into the data contained in the gettopics object and convert them all into a list.